 We are committed to offering a quality education to all students.
 Tuition revenues pay for recruiting and retaining an outstanding faculty, library materials and resources, academic advisors, writing and other courses, undergraduate research opportunities, classrooms, buildings and campus infrastructure, and more.

 The above information reflects the student share of tuition.
 In addition to the student share of tuition, the state of Colorado provides state tax dollar support for higher education at the undergraduate level through the "College Opportunity Fund" or "COF."
 COF is neither a loan nor financial aid.
 It is reflected as tuition on the student's bill.
-The COF voucher amount is worth $89 per credit hour in FY08.
+The COF voucher amount is worth $92 per credit hour initially in FY09.

-The AY08 Tuition Adjustment, Chancellor's Citizenship Scholar Program, and UCB Tuition Grant supplement ongoing aid programs including the CU Promise, part of CU's performance contract with the Colorado Commission on Higher Education.
+Programs include the UCB Tuition Grant and the CU Promise, part of CU's performance contract with the Colorado Commission on Higher Education.
 The CU Promise covers Colorado undergraduates from families at or below the federal poverty line who enter CU Boulder as new freshmen or transfers from Colorado community colleges.
 For these students, grants plus a work-study award will cover the cost of tuition, required fees and estimated books.
 About 60 new students are covered by the CU Promise each year.

-As in past years, more than 20% of revenues from increased tuition rates will be used for need-based grants.
-The programs for 2007-08 will significantly increase the amount of grant aid from institutional funds.
+More than 20% of revenues from increased tuition rates (over inflation) will be used for need-based grants.

-Resident graduate tuition rates increased 7% from 2006-07, with an increase in college differentials for Engineering and Law.
-In addition, Law introduced differential tuition rates for students in their first and second years.
+Resident graduate tuition rates increased 7.8% from 2007-08, with an increase in college differentials for the MBA and Law.
+In addition, Law introduced differential tuition rates for students in their first, second and third years, and Business introduced differential tuition rates for students in their first and second years.
 See the section By-college tuition differentials, below.

 The Chancellor's Achievement Scholarship offers $15,000 over four years to the top 25% of out-of-state admitted new freshmen.
 The program, started in 2005-06, awards $5,000 per year during the freshman and sophomore years and $2,500 per year during junior and senior years.

 Presidential Scholars are a select group drawn from Chancellor's Achievement Scholars.
 Presidential Scholars receive a $10,000 annual tuition reduction for four years, totaling $40,000.
-Effective with the 2007-2008 year, the $10,000 will not appear as an award on the student's financial aid award letter.
-Instead, it is directly reflected on the Presidential Scholars' tuition bill.
-Presidential Scholars' tuition will be $10,000 less per academic year ($5,000 less per term) than what other non-resident undergraduates will be charged.
 The Presidential Scholar program began in 2006-07.

-Tuition rates for graduate students not classified as Colorado residents for tuition purposes increased 1% from 2006-07, with an increase in the college differential for Engineering.
+Tuition rates for graduate students not classified as Colorado residents for tuition purposes increased 3.8% from 2007-08, with an increase in the differential for the MBA in business.
 See the section By-college tuition differentials, below.

 The by-college tuition differentials at CU Boulder have been in place for many years.
 The revenue from the differentials supports the cost of education in the college -- faculty, student programs, and other expenses.
 The differentials reflect differences in the cost of education, the market worth of the degree, and the popularity of the college.